jovotech/learn-jovo/tutorials/adding-your-own-platform/README.md

 > If you're not familiar with the Jovo TestSuite, check out the docs [here](https://www.jovo.tech/docs/unit-testing).

 Besides that, it would be best to add additional tests for platform-specific stuff.

+## Development

+The easiest way to develop your package is to use the jovo-framework repository.
+To get started, create your package, and add all the necessary configuration files (package.json, tsconfig.json, .npmignore, tslint.json, etc.).
+After that, run `npm run bootstrap` from the root directory of the repository to bootstrap the packages.
+After that, you can start developing the integration.

+To test your package, first, compile all the packages using `npm run tsc` (again from the root directory).
+Now, add your integration as a dependency to one of the example projects in the `examples` folder, e.g. the `hello-world` project.

+After that, run `npm run clean` to first delete all the `node_modules` folders and then run `npm run bootstrap` again.
+This time, the example project will include your local package as well.

+You can now go ahead and add the platform to the `hello-world` as you would with any other package and start testing.

+Besides that, you have to configure the app on the platform you want to add.
+Most likely, you will only have to add your webhook URL to receive requests.
+But, that is specific to the platform.

 ## Conclusion